oracle/python-oracledb/doc/src/api_manual/module.rst

     are using python-oracledb Thick mode, Oracle Client 23ai is additionally required.

+    The ``program`` parameter is expected to be a string which specifies the name of the executable program or application connected to Oracle Database.
+This value is only used in the python-oracledb Thin mode.
+The default is the value of :attr:`defaults.program`.

+    The ``machine`` parameter is expected to be a string which specifies the machine name of the client connecting to Oracle Database.
+This value is only used in the python-oracledb Thin mode.
+The default is the value of :attr:`defaults.machine`.

+    The ``terminal`` parameter is expected to be a string which specifies the terminal identifier from which the connection originates.
+This value is only used in the python-oracledb Thin mode.
+The default is the value of :attr:`defaults.terminal`.

+    The ``osuser`` parameter is expected to be a string which specifies the operating system user that initiates the database connection.
+This value is only used in the python-oracledb Thin mode.
+The default value is the value of :attr:`defaults.osuser`.

+    The ``driver_name`` parameter is expected to be a string which specifies the driver used by the client to connect to Oracle Database.
+This value is used in both the python-oracledb Thin and Thick modes.
+The default is the value of :attr:`defaults.driver_name`.

     If the ``handle`` parameter is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like PowerBuilder) which has already made the connection.
 The connection thus